 The connection between fall allergies and dogs

 Although there is no indication that cats do not have seasonal fall allergies, pups are prone to autumn allergies according to our in-house expert, Dr. Nold.
 “Atopic dermatitis (or environmental allergies, which includes fall allergies) is the most common cause of chronic itching in dogs.
 It is estimated to affect 3-15% of dogs.
 The prevalence of atopic dermatitis is thought to be higher in dogs versus cats.”

 Time is a factor

-If your pet is diagnosed with allergies, it is helpful to keep a journal of symptoms as your pet ages.
+If your pet is diagnosed with allergies, it may be helpful to keep a journal of symptoms as your pet ages.
 So you can check in with your pet’s veterinarian if something seems abnormal.

 How to help alleviate pain for your pet

 Fall allergies can affect pets young and old, across all regions.
-The best way to help your pet is to be aware of their symptoms, provide love and care needed.
+The best way to help your pet is to be aware, provide love and care needed.
 And always keep your veterinarian up to date with your concerns.